LedgerHQ/ledger-live/tools/github-bot/tips/build-desktop-external.md

 ### Review the workflow code.

-[The workflow YAML file](https://github.com/LedgerHQ/ledger-live/blob/develop/.github/workflows/build-desktop.yml) provides information about the commands that are run on the continuous integration (CI) environment.
+[The workflow YAML file](https://github.com/LedgerHQ/ledger-live/blob/develop/.github/workflows/build-desktop-external.yml) provides information about the commands that are run on the continuous integration (CI) environment.

 You should be able to reproduce locally by simply running the commands in the same order.

 ### Infrastucture issues

 Consider the possibility of infrastructure issues.

 If the error appears to be related to a slow network or a physical machine, it's possible that the problem is not related to the code.
-In this case, wait a bit and restart the job, or contact the infrastructure team if the problem persists.
+In this case, wait a bit and restart the job, or file an issue if the problem persists.